 Runaway CEO pay at Wall Street banks was one of the driving forces behind the financial crisis of 2008-09.
 Pay packages “too often rewarded the quick deal [and] the short-term gain—without proper consideration of long-term consequences,” a federal panel of inquiry concluded.

 The Dodd Frank financial reforms of 2010 included two pay-related provisions.
 One was specifically directed at banks, barring compensation arrangements that would encourage excessive gambling and put the public at risk.
 The other applied to large public corporations in general: every year, as part of their filings with the Securities and Exchange Commission, companies would have to disclose just how their CEOs’ pay compared to a typical employee’s pay.
+Finding this information would be facilitated through the use of Payroll Software.

 The pay-ratio rule was among the shortest and simplest of all Dodd Frank’s requirements, but furiously resisted nonetheless.
 For the next seven-plus years, corporate America tried to keep the new rule from taking effect, setting teams of lobbyists and researchers to work raising all manner of implausible arguments against it.
 The numbers would be meaningless, confusing, and “heavily biased against businesses that rely on seasonal and part-time workers,” one big retail trade association declared.
 The cost of collecting the information would be “egregious,” according to the U.S. Chamber of Commerce.
 Corporate forces spent a ton of money bemoaning the amount of money they would supposedly have to spend.